codespunk/clearlooks-f14/README.md

 ---

 Note that it can be difficult to identify what exactly has changed from my commits without applying the theme and comparing it with an older release.
-To aid in pushing changes upstream, to highlight bug fixes, and to help backport these changes to older GTK3 style sheets, I am tracking these changes as I make them in the [issues](https://github.com/codespunk/clearlooks-f14/issues) section of this project.
+To aid in pushing changes upstream, to highlight bug fixes, and to help backport commits to older GTK3 style sheets, I am tracking these changes as I make them in the [issues](https://github.com/codespunk/clearlooks-f14/issues) section of this project.
 View the **closed** tickets to see pictures of each individual change that been made.